 The abuse of slaves from all slave masters is unsubstantiated.
 Also, the idea that all slave-owners were white is unsubstantiated.
 In fact, there were several black slave owners.
 “The fact is large numbers of free Negroes owned black slaves; in fact, in numbers disproportionate to their representation in society at large.
 In 1860 only a small minority of whites owned slaves [iii].”
 The first black slave owner, Anthony Johnson, was an indentured servant.
 Johnson received land as well as white indentured servants after his servitude.
 Johnson also had a black indentured servant, in which whom later becomes a permanent slave to Johnson after a court settlement.
 John Casor became the first African descent in Britain’s Thirteen Colonies to be declared as a slave for the remaining of his life to Johnson.
 “This daye Anthony Johnson negro made his complaint to the court against Mr. Robert Parker and declared the hee deteyneth his servant John Casor negro under the pretence that said negro was a free man.
 The court seriously consideringe and maturely weighing the premisses, doe fynde that the saide Mr. Robert Parker most unjustly keepth the said Negro from Anthony Johnson his master…It is therefore the Judgment of the Court and ordered that the said John Casor Negro forthwith returne unto the service of the said master Anthony Johnson, and that Mr. Robert Parker make payment of all charges in the suit [iv].”

 Nothing about slavery in America was benign.
-Additionally, even though indenture servitude was a form of slavery, those under indenture servitude were slaves for a number of years under contract.
-However, not all indenture servants were able to reach their contract agreement.
+Additionally, even though indenture servitude was a form of slavery, those under indentured servitude were slaves for a number of years under contract.
+However, not all indentured servants were able to reach their contract agreement.
 The case of Casor exemplifies that.
 Slavery definitely had its hard times for those who were a part of its servitude.
-Yet many textbooks as well as the media have not, and probably will never introduce some of the non-debilitating attributions that were intact for slaves in order for them to be healthy and perfectly perform their duties as slaves.
-There were even slave masters that respected their slaves, not wanting to sale them in fear that their labor will increase and other masters would treat the slaves unfairly.
+Yet many textbooks, as well as the media, have not, and probably will never introduce some of the non-debilitating attributions that were intact for slaves in order for them to be healthy and perfectly perform their duties as slaves.
+There were even slave masters that respected their slaves, not wanting to sell them for fear that their labor will increase and other masters would treat the slaves unfairly.
 “I never saw a grown slave whupped or in chains and I never saw a slave sold.
 Jackson May would not sell a slave.
 He didn’t think it right.
 He kept ’em together.
 He had eighty head.
-He would let other white people have em to wurk for ’em sometimes, but he would not sell none of ’em [iii].”
+He would let other white people have em to work for ’em sometimes, but he would not sell none of ’em [iii].”
 However, this didn’t mean that slaves weren’t punished by their masters.
-But it also illustrates that, all slaves were not merely treated as animals.
+But it also illustrates that all slaves were not merely treated as animals.
 In fact, some slaves were actually treated humanely.
 “Although the institution of slavery was oppressive for the slaves, paradoxically it benefited their descendants because slavery was the transmission belt that brought African-Americans into the orbit of Western freedom [v].”

 Why does the media stir up further confusion about American slavery?
 The media tends to focus only on black individuals once being slaves; however, that isn’t the case.
 As mentioned before, there were indeed white slaves too.
 “One of the things that both the public and many scholars have tended to take as given is that slavery was always racial in nature – that only blacks have been slaves.
 But that is not true,” Robert Davis, a professor of history at the Ohio State University said.
 “We cannot think of slavery as something that only white people did to black people [vi].”
-The reason as to why white slaves are not recognized is because majority were indentured servants.
+The reason as to why white slaves are not recognized is because the majority were indentured servants.
 But, isn’t indentured servitude also slavery?
-This isn’t mentioned within the mainstream.
-In fact, nearly all talks surrounding slavery gets a negative connotation.
-Even if the facts were to point in a different direction, mainstream will always choose their own direction of appeasement from the “lashing, lynching, burning of homes” stories that have serviced our nation for over 100 years.
+Couldn’t races besides the black had been treated harshly as will?
+This isn’t mentioned in the mainstream.
+Even if the facts were to point in a different direction, the mainstream will always choose their own direction of appeasement from the “lashing, lynching, burning of homes” stories that have serviced our nation for over 100 years.

 [i] CHAUNCEY DEVEGA, Bigotry, denial and the distortion of American history: Bill O’Reilly’s racist dreams of “well-fed” and happy black slaves, THURSDAY, JUL 28, 2016 11:39 AM PDT,